srackham/drake/README.md

 in `env["--default-task"]`) is run.

-Task execution is ordered such that prerequisite tasks are executed prior to parent tasks.
+Task execution is ordered such that prerequisite tasks are executed prior to their parent task.
 The same task is never run twice.

 ### sh
 `async function sh(commands: string | string[]);`

 Execute commands in the command shell.

-If `commands` is a string execute it.
+- If `commands` is a string execute it.
-If `commands` is an array of commands execute them asynchronously.
+- If `commands` is an array of commands execute them asynchronously.
-If any command fails throw an error.
+- If any command fails throw an error.

 ### task
 `function task( name: string, prereqs: string[] = [], action?: Action): void;`